DATUK KAMARUDIN MERANUN

 He received the Darjah Panglima Jasa Negara (PJN), which carries the title Datuk, from the Malaysian King in November 2013.

-Datuk Kamarudin is also a Non-Independent Executive Director and Group Chief Executive Officer of AirAsia X, in charge of developing the overarching strategy for AirAsia's long-haul, low-cost sister airline AirAsia X, which comprises affiliates in Malaysia, Thailand and Indonesia, a Non-Independent Non-Executive Director for Tune Protect Group Berhad and a director of Yayasan Pendidikan Titiwangsa.
+Datuk Kamarudin is also a Non-Independent Executive Director of AirAsia X Berhad, in charge of developing the overarching strategy for AirAsia's long-haul, low-cost sister airline AirAsia X, which comprises affiliates in Malaysia, Thailand and Indonesia, a Non-Independent Non-Executive Director for Tune Protect Group Berhad and a director of Yayasan Pendidikan Titiwangsa.